testflows/TestFlows-WebSite/source/_drafts/combinatorial-testing-the-introduction.md

 number of all combinations is {% katex %}v^k=10^{10} = {10}_{billion}{% endkatex %}, thus requiring 10 billion
 test combinations for complete coverage.

-If we take the case where each parameter has the same number of values then we will get the {%katex%} N = v^n {%endkatex%} case.
+If we take the case where each parameter has the same number of values, then we will get the {%katex%} N = v^n {%endkatex%} case.

 If we graph this formula for the {%katex%}v=2{%endkatex%} case, with the x-axis being the